Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 ### Current Status

 A linear combiner of word embeddings with equal weights is used to represent sentences and a linear classifier model is built to classify sentences.
 There are two implementations.
 In the first implementation only classifer model parameters are optimized with word embeddings fixed using Google word2vec.
 In the second implementation, we also optimize word embeddings initialized with Google word2vec.
 Model parameters and word embeddings are optimized using an alternate optimization technique.
-We have implemented several popular gradient descent based algorithms (e.g., momentum, RMSProp, AdaGrad) with samples used as mini-batches.
+We have implemented several popular gradient descent based algorithms (e.g., momentum, RMSProp, AdaGrad - http://ruder.io/optimizing-gradient-descent/) with samples used as mini-batches.

 Implementation 1. **Model parameters only** - Sentence_Classification_Opt_Model_Param.py </br>
 Implementation 2. **Model parameters and Word Embeddings** - Sentence_Classification_Opt_Mod_Param_And_Wrd_Emd.py </br>